DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

     <http://investor.google.com/financial/tables.html>.

 [^18]: For example see Google’s flu epidemics prediction engine based on
-    trends in users searches on the illness.
-See: Jeremy Ginsberg and Matt Mohebbi, *Google Official Blog,* 11 November 2008,
+    trends in users searches on the illness (which was later critiqued as not being accurate at all).
+See: Jeremy Ginsberg and
+    Matt Mohebbi, *Google Official Blog,* 11 November 2008,
     <https://googleblog.blogspot.co.il/2008/11/tracking-flu-trends.html>.